Areas of Practice

 Since 2017, Ms. Teson has served as an adjunct professor at the UMKC Law School teaching estate planning and drafting.
 Prior to joining UMB, Ms. Teson practiced law for 10 years in Kansas City handling a variety of matters.
 She has also been an active speaker on a variety of estate planning, drafting and estate and trust administration topics for the last 25 years.

 Ms. Teson has been a member of the Missouri Bar since 1982.
 She is a member of the Probate and Estate Planning Committee, including its subcommittee which studied the Uniform Trust Code for adoption in Missouri as well as the Trust Revisions Committee.
 She most recently chaired the Bar’s Power of Appointment subcommittee which drafted the Missouri Uniform Power of Appointment Act, adopted by the Missouri legislature in 2016.
 She coauthored two articles on the Power of Appointment Act, published in the Missouri Bar Journal in 2017.
 Ms. Teson is also a member of the Estate Planning Society of Kansas City and the KCMBA.
 She served on the Board of the Kansas City Estate Planning Symposium for approximately 15 years, chaired the Symposium in 2012 and is now an Emeritus member of that Board.
 Ms. Teson has also been a Certified Financial Planner since 1995.
+She was admitted to the Kansas Bar in 2021.

 Ms. Teson received her J.D. from the University of Missouri at Kansas City School of Law in 1982 with honors and served as Editor in Chief of the Law Review.
 She received her B.A. in English from UMKC in 1976, with honors.